Skip to main content

 Termination

 Termination is permitted and commonly achieved by mutual agreement.
-The State Social Insurance Fund Board must be notified no later than the day after the termination occurs.
-Otherwise, except under specific circumstances such as misconduct, unilateral termination generally requires a dismissal procedure, written justification, advance written notice or pay instead of notice, and severance.
+Otherwise, except under specific circumstances such as misconduct, unilateral termination generally requires a dismissal procedure, written justification, advance written notice or pay in lieu of notice, and severance.
 The amount of notice required depends upon the justification for dismissal.
-When due to objective reasons, the notice required is 2 weeks for employment relationships lasting shorter than 1 year or 1 month's notice for those exceeding 1 year.
-Additional notice may be required based on circumstances such as age, pregnancy, or disability.
-Severance is generally one average month's salary or 50% of an average salary when the employment is less than one year or two average months' salaries when the employment exceeds a year.
+When due to objective reasons, the notice required is usually two weeks for indefinite contracts lasting shorter than one year or one month's notice for those exceeding that amount.

 Resignation